larowlan/vue3-for-react-devs/slides.md

 - These slides are available on my github pages if you need to refer to them
 - Which do you prefer?
 - For me Vue has a lot of nice DX features and as you saw, several things like forms, data fetching, styling just feel easier
-- However in React's favour is the ability to use JS in your templating, things like map, filter feel cleaner than v-if and v-for
+- However in React's favour is the ability to use JS in your templating, things like map, filter feel cleaner than v-if and v-for if outputting rows of data
+- Also of note the size of Vue is much smaller than React + ReactDom

 ---